Skip to content

 • Per-event authenticity — each event is signed with the deployment's signing key; forgery requires the private key

-• Chain integrity — each event references the SHA3-256 digest of the signing fields of the previous event; insertion, deletion, or reordering is detectable
+• Chain integrity — each event references the SHA3-256 digest of the message representative of the previous event; insertion, deletion, or reordering is detectable

-• Session boundary transparencysession.start events explicitly declare the signing key identity and, for persistent backends, link to the prior session's terminal event via causation_id
+• Session boundary transparencysession.start events explicitly declare the signing key scheme and, for persistent backends, link to the prior session's terminal event via causation_id

 Signing Fields